aaronblohowiak/Push-It/README.md

 ## Dependencies

 Self-contained on the client.
-On the server, Push-It is tested with Node 0.2.0, Redis 1.3.17 and STOMP 1.0.
-Redis and STOMP are optional.
+On the server, Push-It is tested with Node 0.4.0

 # Overall Design
   The design takes the best of [bayeux](http://svn.cometd.com/trunk/bayeux/bayeux.html), layers it on top of [socket.io](http://socket.io/) and provides you a simple and clear way to define security for your application.